umutacar/DC/docs/DESIGN.md

 For cookies, the algorithm assigns a weight based on the weight given, or by a default, if not specified.

-# Phase 3: Point assignment
+## Phase 3: Point assignment

 In this final phase, the algorithm visits each atom.

-For each atom, it calculates the total sum of the factors
+For each atom, it calculates the total sum of the primary factors (factors of primary prompts).
-%% TODO: check that this handles max and sum kinds.

 Then the algorithm checks if the atom has a point-value specified.
 If so, then it calculates a multiplier, which is points per factor.
 It then scales all factors by the multiplier.

-%% TODO: check how cookies are handled

 If the question does not have a point value, then the total sum of the factors is given to it as a value.

-%% TODO: Check how cookies are assigned points
+As each prompt is assigned a point value, this value is passed down to cookies and a point value for each cookie is calculated.

 ## Problems, Prompts, Cookies